Lightspeed’s Gaurav Gupta and Grafana Labs’ Raj Dutt will tell us why they financially tied the knot (twice!) – TechCrunch

-Many founders only know their own experience fundraising, and don’t hear much about what other founders went through.
+Many founders only know their own experience fundraising and don’t hear much about what other founders went through.
 On Extra Crunch Live on Wednesday, we’re going to remedy that.

-Grafana Labs has raised upwards of $75 million since it launched in 2014.
+Grafana Labs has raised upward of $75 million since it launched in 2014.
 Lightspeed Venture Partners, and partner Gaurav Gupta to be specific, led both the startup’s Series A and Series B rounds.
 As far as commitments go, that’s a pretty significant one.

 The new and improved Extra Crunch Live pairs founders and the investors who led their earlier rounds to talk about how the deal went down, from the moment they met to the conversations they had (including some disagreements) to the relationship as it exists today.
 Hell, we may even take a peek at the original pitch deck that made it all happen.